Doing with Expression what the FrontPage DRW's did

 Open the Search.aspx page you made above.
 For this example, remove the Gridview

-from that page because we will be putting the gridview on the results.aspx page
+from that page because we will be putting the gridview on the Results.aspx page

 for this part of the tutorial.
+Then open its code-behind page, highlight the

-Select the button, and under Behavior, change the value of PostBackURL to
+set the value of PostBackURL to

 Results.aspx.
 This will cause